Onyema Ogbuagu: COVID-19 and HIV/AIDS research

 At the beginning of the COVID-19 pandemic, Ogbuagu shifted his focus from AIDS/HIV research and patient care to lead vaccine trials for COVID-19 at the Yale Center for Clinical Investigation where he was a PI on the Pfizer-BioNtech COVID-19 mRNA vaccine trial arms at Yale in adults as well as the pediatric studies for12-15 year-olds and 6 month to 11 year olds.
 The adult Pfizer BioNtech vaccine received emergency use authorization in the United States from the Food and Drug Administration (FDA) in 2020 and full FDA approval in 2021.
 There were approximately 150 sites for the Pfizer BioNtech mRNA trial, each led by a principal investigator.

 Ogbuagu was also a PI for the second Phase 2b Sanofi-Glaxo Smith Klein novel COVID-19 vaccination candidate.
 He was also the Yale site PI for COVID treatment studies including the Remdesivir SIMPLE moderate and Severe trials.

 Previous to this clinical trial work, he researched pharmacokinetic, phase 2 and 3 safety and efficacy trials of novel antiviral compounds (HIV), and conducted HIV prevention trials.

 Awards

-In 2015, Ogbuagu elected as a Fellow of the American College of Physicians.
+In 2015, Ogbuagu was elected as a Fellow of the American College of Physicians.
 In 2017, He received the Steve Huot Faculty Award for Dedication and Excellence from Yale School of Medicine's Internal Medicine Primary Care Program.

 In 2014 and in 2019, he received the Gerald H. Friedland prize for outstanding international research presentation by the Connecticut Infectious Diseases Society.
 On February 18, 2020, he also received an award from the Rwanda College of Physicians for his contribution in the fight against infectious diseases.

+Ogbuagu received the annual innovator award of the HIV Medical Association at IDWeek 2024 conference in Los Angeles, California.